 EDUCATION = SAFETY

 When we educate our community about what trafficking looks like, more victims and survivors are sent to us for help.
 When we build strong partnerships, our community is better equipped to tackle this hidden crime.
-When we have solid research, we’re in a better position to find and help victims, and to advocate for good policy.
+When we have access to evidence-based research, we’re in a better position to find and help victims and survivors.

 We do what we do because we believe a better future is out there — a future where Alberta is free of human trafficking.
 We think that’s a future worth fighting for.

 You're not alone.
 If you (or someone you know) needs assistance, get in touch with ACT and we will help you find a clear path to safety.Get Help

 According to the United Nations Protocol on Trafficking in Persons, human trafficking involves an ACTION, a MEANS, and PURPOSE.
 If one condition in each of the categories is met, the result is human trafficking.

 Human trafficking can take on many forms including Sex Trafficking, Labour Trafficking, and the Trafficking or Harvesting of Organs.